Buildkite integration

 - An

-hook to configure a Chinmina Git credentials helper using environment variables. - A Chinmina Bridge Git credentials helper.
+environmenthook to configure a Chinmina Git credentials helper using environment variables. - A Chinmina Bridge Git credentials helper.
 This is a simple bash script that will be called by Git (as configured in the environment).

 Chinmina Bridge has an endpoint that returns credentials in the Git credential helper format.